School closure/delay information

 Spokane Public Schools will be open daily as scheduled, regardless of weather, unless a closure or late start announcement is made.
 Closure information will be:

-- broadcast by the local media beginning at approximately 6 a.m.
+- shared with the local media by 6 a.m.

-- sent to families using the district's notification system.
+- sent to staff and families using the district's notification system.